-Internet Personality Chris Crocker: Remixed, Revisited and Royally Underappreciated
+Internet Personality Chris Crocker: Remixed, Revisited, And Royally Underappreciated [Opinion]

 — Chris (@ChrisCrocker) January 31, 2017

-And on occasion, that star has had some things to say that aren’t so funny, but are just as fine to take notice us, such as such as his thoughts on life, love, and ever so often, the presidential regime of one Donald J. Trump.
+And on occasion, like most other notables, Crocker has had some things to say that aren’t so funny but are still noteworthy, such as his thoughts on life, love, and ever so often, the presidential regime of one Donald J. Trump.

 No filter, BUT I do got on my foundation ????????
 Let's go, Friday! ❤